elieraad/pilates-management/README.md

-# Pilates Studio Management
+# Fitness Studio Management

-A complete management platform for Pilates studios, built with Next.js and Supabase.
+A complete management platform for Fitness studios, built with Next.js and Supabase.

 ## Features